 The first stop of the Golden Circle - Þingvellir National Park, is just a short 25 miles (47 km) away from the east of Reykjavik.
 If you're heading to the furthest point, Gullfoss waterfall, the distance is about 72 miles (116 km) from the capital.
 You can easily tackle the entire route in one exciting day and return to Reykjavík by evening.

 You should have wind-resistant clothing with plenty of layers underneath and grippy boots or hiking shoes.
 In winter, opt for an additional parka.
 In the summer, go for lighter clothes and a raincoat or windbreaker.
-Dressing this way in Iceland is very important because the weather changes quickly.
+Knowing what to wear in Iceland is very important because the weather changes quickly.
 It can be sunny for one moment and rainy or snowy for the next.

 You can see the Northern Lights in the Golden Circle area, especially during long and dark winter nights.
 To save time, join a small group tour that includes both the Golden Route and Aurora viewing.
 Our guides know all the secret spots for the best Northern Lights sightings!